Getting a Low Interest Rate

-When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for the application process.
-This keeps you from getting through your whole application process and learning at the end that your interest rate has gone up.
+When you are promised a "rate lock" from the lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
+This protects you from getting through your whole application process and learning at the end that your interest rate has gone up.

-In addition to choosing the shorter rate lock period, there are other ways you can attain the lowest rate.
-A larger down payment will result in a better interest rate, since you will have more equity from the beginning.
-You can pay points to improve your interest rate for the life of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to improve the rate over the life of the loan.
-You'll pay more initially, but you will come out ahead, especially if you keep the loan for a long time.
+In addition to choosing the shorter lock period, there are several ways you can score the best rate.
+A larger down payment will give you a reduced interest rate, since you'll have more equity at the start.
+You might opt to pay points to reduce your rate for the loan term, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
+You will pay more initially, but you will save money in the end.

 Got a Quote Elsewhere?